 America has 150 unemployed unskilled workers.
 We will assume these people are fresh out of high school, desperately need work but have no skills.
 At the same time, America has a severe shortage of developers.

 In a different part of the world, Berlin has too many developers and cannot find English-speaking citizens who want to work in a call center.

-Additionally, both these countries have a welfare layer built on top of our global job-board, HYVE, therefore they can easily interact with one another and try to find solutions for one another.
+Additionally, both these countries have a welfare layer built on top of our global job board, HYVE, therefore they can easily interact with one another and try to find solutions for one another.

 The solution is already quite simple.
-The 150 American workers can work remotely for the call-centers since their English level is at the very least sufficient and the German developers can work remotely while earning potentially larger salaries than back home.
+The 150 American workers can work remotely for the call centers since their English level is at the very least sufficient and the German developers can work remotely while earning potentially larger salaries than back home.

-Both countries win, both countries reduce unemployment.
+Both countries win, and both countries reduce unemployment.